-Thank you for the mentoring and time serving as a preceptor to Des Moines University (DMU) osteopathic medical students*.
+Thank you for your mentoring and time as a preceptor to Des Moines University (DMU) osteopathic medical students.

-To request credit for preceptoring DMU osteopathic medical students, read the guidelines below and complete the form.
+Read the guidelines below to request credit for precepting DMU osteopathic medical students and complete the form.
 Preceptor hours are no longer generated from the student evaluations or accepted via email or phone.
 All requests for credit must be entered below.
-Submitted hours are compiled on a quarterly basis and will be added to your DMU continuing education transcript.
+Submitted hours are compiled quarterly and will be added to your DMU continuing education transcript.
 A one-month grace period is given to allow time to enter preceptor hours.
 Hours entered after this grace period may be forfeited.
-The hours are processed by the DMU four times a year (January, April, July, and October).
-Once processed, you will receive a separate email with instructions on how to access your documentation.
+DMU processes the hours four times a year (January, April, July, and October).
+Once processed, you will receive a separate email with instructions on accessing your documentation.

 Read the frequently asked questions for more information or contact DMU CME at email@example.com or 515-271-1596.

 - DO - The current AOA reporting cycle is from January 2022 to December 2024.
-Hours submitted prior to January 2022 will not be accepted.
-The submitted hours are reported to the American Osteopathic Association (AOA) on the physician's behalf on a quarterly basis (February, May, August, November).
+Hours submitted before January 2022 will not be accepted.
+The submitted hours are reported to the American Osteopathic Association (AOA) on the physician's behalf quarterly (January, April, July, and October).
 The hours are eligible for Category 1-B credits which can be utilized for licensing purposes.
-A maximum of 60 AOA Category 1-B credits for preceptoring may be applied to the 120-hour, 3-year requirement.
+A maximum of 60 AOA Category 1-B credits for precepting may be applied to the 120-hour, 3-year requirement.

-AOA board certified physicians must earn a minimum of 50 specialty CME credits in each primary specialty every three-year cycle.
+AOA board-certified physicians must earn 50 specialty CME credits in each primary specialty every three-year cycle.
 These credits may be earned in Category 1 or Category 2 and will meet part of the minimum CME requirements for AOA board certification.
-When DMU submits the osteopathic physicians preceptor hours to the AOA, they will assign specialty credits as appropriate.
+When DMU submits the osteopathic physician's preceptor hours to the AOA, they will assign specialty credits as appropriate.
 No additional documentation is needed from the osteopathic physician.
-For additional information regarding specialty credits, please visit the AOA CME Specialty Credits website.
+Please visit the AOA CME Specialty Credits website for additional information regarding specialty credits.

-- MD - DMU is an AOA residency and teaching residents, medical students or other health professionals meets the requirements for AMA PRA Category 2 Credit™.
-The hours are self-reported by the physician and should include the activity title or description, subject or content area, date(s) of participation and number of credits claimed.
+- MD - DMU is an AOA residency, and teaching residents, medical students, or other health professionals meet the requirements for AMA PRA Category 2 Credit™.
+The hours are self-reported by the physician and should include the activity title or description, subject or content area, date(s) of participation, and the number of credits claimed.

-* Unfortunately, credit is NOT available to physicians for preceptoring physician assistant students, podiatry students, or physical therapy students.
+* Unfortunately, credit is NOT available to physicians for precepting physician assistant students, podiatry students, or physical therapy students.

 - The form must be submitted separately for each preceptor that spent time with a student.
 Multiple preceptors on a single form will NOT be accepted.

-- For purposes of credit calculation, a week is defined as 40 hours of precepting.
-Credit for preceptoring is awarded on a per-hour basis not to exceed 40 hours per week.
-For example, during a single rotation, if a DMU student was with you for 2 weeks, you may claim a total of 80 credit hours for the rotation.
+- A week is defined as 40 hours of precepting for credit calculation purposes.
+Credit for precepting is awarded per hour, not to exceed 40 hours per week.
+For example, if a DMU student was with you for two weeks, you may claim 80 credit hours for the rotation during a single rotation.

 - If the student spent time with more than one physician during a single rotation, the physicians cannot each claim hours commensurate with the full length of the rotation.
 For example, if a DMU student had a 1-week rotation in your practice and spent time with two preceptors, both physicians cannot claim 40 hours.